mozilla/addons-server/docs/topics/api/addons.rst

         This API accepts both version ids and version numbers in the URL.
 If the version number passed does not contain any dot characters (``.``) it would be considered an ``id``.
 To avoid this and force a lookup by version number, add a ``v`` prefix to it.

     .. warning::
-        Any versions awaiting review in the same channel will be disabled as part of the rollback.
+        For the listed channel, if there is a version awaiting review in the listed channel it will be disabled as part of the rollback.

 .. http:post:: /api/v5/addons/addon/(int:addon_id|string:addon_slug|string:addon_guid)/versions/(int:id|string:version_number)/rollback/